CHooverShrimp/fx-4chan/README.md

 \>profit

 ### Cloudflare
+Cloudflare support is deprecated and is included for archival purposes.

 WARNING: Cloudflare worker is blocked by 4chan.
 All API calls are retuning error.
 You can use the cloudflare version as a redirect, but it's impossible to get an embed.

 There's already a wrangler.toml set up to correctly build the right cloudflare version.